Mergifyio/mergify/docs/source/getting-started.rst

    :alt: status check
    :align: center

-When all the criterias of the rules are satisfied, Mergify executes the configured actions and e.g. merges the pull request.
+When all the criteria of the rules are satisfied, Mergify executes the configured actions and e.g. merges the pull request.